Spotted woodcreeper: Distribution and habitat

 The spotted woodcreeper inhabits humid forest.
 In lower elevations it favors tropical evergreen forest and in higher ones evergreen montane forest, cloudforest, and especially in the north, pine and pine-oak woodlands.
 In all landscapes if favors forest with heavy covers of moss and epiphytes.
 In mature forest it tends to stay in the canopy of the interior, but is regular at the forest edge, in older secondary forest, and sometimes in tree plantations and at scattered trees near continuous forest.
 In elevation it mostly ranges between 600 and 1800 m but reaches 2900 m in northern Central America, 2000 m in Ecuador, and locally 2500 m elsewhere.
 In Costa Rica, Colombia, and Ecuador it occasionally is found nearer sea level.

 Behavior

 Movement

 The spotted woodcreeper is a year-round resident throughout its range.

 Feeding

-The spotted woodcreeper's diet diet is mostly arthropods but also includes small vertebrates and small amounts of vegetable matter.
+The spotted woodcreeper's diet is mostly arthropods but also includes small vertebrates and small amounts of vegetable matter.
 It usually forages singly, though sometimes in pairs or more rarely in family groups.
 It regularly joins mixed-species feeding flocks at all levels of the forest.
 It hitches up trunks and along branches, usually in a spiral but also creeping along the underside of large limbs.
 Most prey is taken by gleaning bark and probing vine tangles, dead leaf clusters, bromeliads, and epiphytes.
 It sometimes flakes bark.
 It sometimes follows army ant swarms, staying fairly low and usually capturing prey like it does while with flocks.